brad-duncan/Callback-Phishing/README.md

-# IOCs
+# Callback-Phishing

-Some IOCs and emails I've found
+Some phishing emails I've found that use phone numbers for callcenter personnel to scam you.

-Password for any of the zip files is: infected